Aguilera9812/recursivemodel-vlc/README.md

 e = [0.8,1/71,[2,2,2],1]
 ```

+The previus values for source, receiver and environment are the default values.
 Using this set of parameters, the script compute the channel impulse response based on the follow functions:

 ```python
 # The tessellation function calculates the coordinates of every points in the walls discretization, and returns the array_points.